 A non-party may inspect only the following on the court file:

-3. judgment or order made in the case;
+- judgment or order made in the case; and

 All other documents remain confidential unless referred to in open court.

-Court hearings are generally public, although the majority in the Commercial and High Court are held in chambers.
-Whilst chambers hearings are not necessarily private, it is rare for anyone other than parties or their legal practitioners to attend.
+Court hearings are generally public, although the majority in the Commercial Court and Civil Division are held in chambers.
+Whilst chambers hearings are not necessarily private, it is unusual for anyone other than parties or their legal practitioners to attend.

-Certain hearings are held in "open court" where the public or press may attend.
-These include trials, case management conferences, and hearings to appoint liquidators.
+Certain hearings are held in “open court” where the public or press may attend.
+These include trials and hearings to appoint liquidators.

 Documents referred to in open court generally lose their confidentiality.
 For particularly sensitive or confidential documents, the judge may agree to hold hearings in private, and/or to anonymise certain information in any judgment.
-It is therefore possible to preserve confidentiality.
+It is therefore possible to preserve confidentiality in certain cases.